minecraftisepic89/Youtube-Chat/README.txt

-Why Pay for Skype, When you can use Chats for Free at no cost!
+Why Pay for Skype Group Chating When you Can Chat for FREE!
+With Youtube Chat, It Will Save Your Problem.